hep-mirrors/sherpa/Manual/source/manual/introduction.rst

 METOOLS
   In this module some general methods for the evaluation of helicity amplitudes have been accumulated.
-They are used in AMEGIC++, the EXTRA_XS module, and the new matrix-element generator Comix.
+They are used in AMEGIC++, the EXTRA_XS module, and the matrix-element generator Comix.
 This module also contains helicity amplitudes for some generic matrix elements, that are, e.g., used by HADRONS++.
-Further, METOOLS also contains a simple library of tensor integrals which are used in the PHOTONS++ matrix element corrections.
+Further, METOOLS also contains a simple library of tensor integrals which are used in the PHOTONS++ QED matrix element corrections.

 BEAM
   This module manages the treatment of the initial beam spectra